 Puri beach is known for its peaceful and calm surroundings and the locals like to spend their time here gazing at the vast horizon and the stunning view.
 You can easily pick out the local fisherman by their triangular hats and traditional dhotis who also serve as the lifeguards for the beach.
 The fisherman also invites the visitors on their boats for a short trip to explore the beach and the visually appealing sunset.
 Take a quiet stroll on the beach along the shore with the waves lashing onto your feet or if you are a little adventurous take a deep dive for a nice swim or indulge in some thrilling watersports offered on the beach.

-Baga Beach is not just about the exquisite view and the crashing sea waves but much more.
-Here are the activities you can do to have an unforgettable time in Baga Beach:
+Puri Beach is not just about the exquisite view and the crashing sea waves but much more.
+Here are the activities you can do to have an unforgettable time in Puri Beach:

 Puri beach has a lot of adventurous activities to keep the visitors busy and excited throughout the day.
 Enjoy the rush of adrenaline with watersports such as surfing, scuba diving, jet-skiing, boat rides, etc., and make your day memorable.

 Puri beach is laid with many small food stalls outside the beach and some of the best restaurants serving multi-cuisines in the vicinity of the beach.
 Eat to your heart’s fullest and make your trip a wholesome experience.

 The Puri beach market is one of the major attractions in the city.
 Shop items such as handicrafts, artifacts, sculptures, home décor, antiques, etc. at an affordable rate and take home with you souvenirs for your loved ones.